Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 months later, she was banished from New Haven, Connecticut for protesting harsh Puritan punishments there.

-she being of a very proud spirit, and much addicted to revelations.”
-Anne was banished for saying that she’d received those
+she being of a very proud spirit, and much addicted to revelations.
+Anne was banished for saying that she’d received

-revelations straight from God, and Mary had followed her friend into exile.
-Now Mary had adopted another mystical religion
+those revelations straight from God, and Mary had followed her friend into exile.
+Now Mary had adopted another mystical

-and was determined to bring Quaker teachings and tolerance to Massachusetts, even if the Puritans sent her to the gallows.
+religion and determined to bring Quaker teachings and tolerance to Massachusetts, even if the Puritans sent her to the gallows.

-1657-58 Rebecca, Herodias and George Gardner's final child was born, about the same time that Herodias’ first
+1657-58: Rebecca, Herodias and George Gardner's final child was born, about the same time that Herodias’ first daughter,

-Newport in 1646, but is not found again before 1653.
-In that year, Hannah Haviland's husband William was a freeman in
+in 1646, but is not found again before 1653.
+In that year, Hannah Haviland's husband William was a freeman in Newport, and

-Newport, and was still there in 1656.
-The Haviland family lived in Narragansett by 1663, but removed to Flushing, NY in
+was still there in 1656.
+The Haviland family lived in Narragansett by 1663, but removed to Flushing, NY in 1667.
+Whether

-1667.
-Whether William stayed in Newport between 1646 and ’53, or was in Flushing for a while and met Hannah Hicks
+William stayed in Newport between 1646 and ’53, or met Hannah Hicks in Flushing cannot be proven.

-that she embraced Mary’s controversial religious beliefs (her name is not found in Quaker records), Herodias believed that the
+that she embraced Mary’s controversial religious beliefs (her name is not found in Quaker records), Herodias clearly believed

-whippings and long jail sentences given to Quakers was wrong.
-In May 1658 Horod’s anti-Puritan sentiments inspired her to
+that the whippings and long jail sentences given to Quakers was wrong.
+In May 1658 Horod’s anti-Puritan sentiments inspired

 Rebecca, sixty miles to Weymouth, Massachusetts.
-There she protested against the Puritans who had cast her friends Mary
+There she made a public protest against the Puritans who had cast her

 measure of God to go on his message unto Weymouth, took with her the youngest babe that fed upon her breast, such